Point-in-Time Homeless Count

 - Increased Awareness: The count encompasses all areas of Loudoun County with targeted outreach to rural areas to ensure a connection for needed community resources.

 The Point-in-Time Count is conducted annually across the United States in late January, including in the jurisdictions that make up the Metropolitan Washington Council of Governments (COG) Opens a New Window. , of which Loudoun is a member.
-The regional results and analysis from Point-in-Time counts are available on the COG website.
+More information is available on the COG website.

 Anyone interested in more information about the Point-in-Time Count should contact Loudoun Continuum of Care Coordinator Jennifer Hope at 703-777-0353 or email Jennifer Hope.